Ranking the Marvel Cinematic Universe: The Phase Five Update

 “Can’t you just be a friendly neighbourhood Spider-Man?”

 Welcome home, Spider-Man!
-After debuting in a limited role in Captain America: Civil War, Tom Holland’s Peter Parker gets some time to spread his wings.
-I like Homecoming quite a bit.
-While it doesn’t get anywhere near the emotional and narrative highs of Spider-Man (2002) and Spider-Man 2 (2004), it’s an inoffensive, back-to-basics start for the Wall-Crawler in the MCU.
+It might have taken some carefully constructed shared custody agreements with Sony Pictures (I’m imagining Amy Pascal and Kevin Feige as awkward divorced parents trying to navigate who gets the friendly neighbourhood Spider-Man for Christmas holidays), but he’s finally in the MCU.
+It’s easy to forget how big this moment was.
+After building a franchise with mostly B, C, and D-list characters, this was the first time the MCU finally had one of Marvel’s biggest hitters join the series.
+The film picks up after Tom Holland’s two-scene supporting role in Captain America: Civil War, with Peter Parker now swinging about New York with a Stark-upgraded suit, trying to stop a bandit of alien technology.
+While it doesn’t get anywhere near the emotional and narrative highs of Spider-Man (2002) and Spider-Man 2 (2004), Spider-Man: Homecoming is an inoffensive, back-to-basics start for the Wall-Crawler in the MCU.
 Holland is great in the title role.
-Iron Man is used quite effectively here — this is the most nuanced performance RDJ has ever given as the character — even if the inclusion of his tech does take away from the idea of Spider-Man being a home-spun hero.
+Iron Man is used quite effectively, even if the inclusion of his tech does take away from the idea of Spider-Man being a home-spun hero.
 Like its sequels, its villain is quite excellent.
 If this list were a ranking of all of the MCU villains, Michael Keaton’s Adrian Toomes (AKA the Vulture) would be right near the top.
-The filmmaking leaves something to be desired.
-Jon Watts is no Sam Raimi and the direction lacks a lot of personality.
-While I like the design of the Spider-suit, the digital effects sometimes render the character’s movements to be just a little too weightless.
-Still, with its rock-solid third act, Homecoming leaves a strong impression.
+The filmmaking, however, leaves something to be desired.
+Jon Watts is no Sam Raimi, and the direction lacks a lot of personality.
+While I like the design of the Spider-Suit, the digital effects sometimes render the character’s movements to be just a little too weightless.
+Still, with its rock-solid third act, Homecoming keeps Spider-Man swinging with energy into his third live-action iteration.

 Directed by Jon Watts.